Start Your Claim

 Traumatic brain injury is often more likely to occur in a public place, for example in a car crash, or on a construction site or other workplace where an object may fall on your head, or you may fall on to a hard surface or sharp edge.

-Brain damage due to being starved of oxygen can also occur in the workplace, in the presence of fumes or smoke, but is also often linked with medical negligence, for instance if you were not given enough oxygen during an operation or other medical procedure.
+Brain damage can also occur in the workplace, in the presence of fumes or smoke, but is also often linked with medical negligence, for instance if problems occur with oxygen supply during an operation or other medical procedure.

 The symptoms and effects of brain damage can vary and are often invisible, as opposed to the physical disfigurement that can occur with head injuries.